-Obtain 2 full word-for-word texts of the questioned text and type the entire keyboard (all symbols numbers, and upper- and lowercase letters) twice.
-Record the make, model, and serial number of the typewriter on the exemplars.
+3. Obtain 2 full word-for-word texts of the questioned text and type the entire keyboard (all symbols numbers, and upper- and lowercase letters) twice.
+4. Record the make, model, and serial number of the typewriter on the exemplars.
 Also record the date the exemplars were obtained and the name of the person who directed the exemplars.
-Obtain the typewriter service and/or repair history.
-If possible, send the typewriter to the laboratory; if not, follow the procedures above for collection of exemplars It must be packed securely to prevent damage during shipment.
-Typewriter elements (e.g., ball, printwheel, or thimble) must also be submitted to the laboratory.
+5. Obtain the typewriter service and/or repair history.
+6. If possible, send the typewriter to the laboratory; if not, follow the procedures above for collection of exemplars - It must be packed securely to prevent damage during shipment. - Typewriter elements (e.g., ball, printwheel, or thimble) must also be submitted to the laboratory.
 Photocopies Photocopies can sometimes be identified with the machine producing them if the exemplars and questioned copies are relatively contemporaneous.
 The possible make and model of the photocopy machine used to produce the copies can sometimes be determined by examination and comparison with published industry resources, or if necessary, contacting manufacturers or distributors for further information.
-Procedures for Obtaining Known Photocopy Exemplars: Obtain at least 10 exemplars with no document on the glass plate, with the cover down.
-Obtain at least 10 exemplars with no document on the glass plate, with the cover up.
-Obtain at least 10 exemplars with a document on the glass plate, with the cover up.
-Cobtain at least 10 exemplars with a document on the glass plate, with the cover up.
-Record on each exemplar the date the exemplars were obtained, the name of the person who directed the exemplars, and the conditions under which the exemplars were made.
-Record the make, model, and serial number of the photocopy machine, information about the toner supplies and components, whether the paper supply is sheet or roll fed, and options such as color, reduction, enlargement, zoom, mask, trim, or editor board.
+Procedures for Obtaining Known Photocopy Exemplars: 1.
+Obtain at least 10 exemplars with no document on the glass plate, with the cover down.
+2. Obtain at least 10 exemplars with no document on the glass plate, with the cover up.
+3. Obtain at least 10 exemplars with a document on the glass plate, with the cover down.
+4. Record on each exemplar the date the exemplars were obtained, the name of the person who directed the exemplars, and the conditions under which the exemplars were made.
+5. Record the make, model, and serial number of the photocopy machine, information about the toner supplies and components, whether the paper supply is sheet or roll fed, and options such as color, reduction, enlargement, zoom, mask, trim, or editor board.
+6. Do not store or ship photocopies in plastic envelopes.
 Faxed Documents The type of machine used to fax a document can sometimes be determined by examination of TTI (Transmit Terminal Identifier) on the top of the faxed page.
 A faxed document can sometimes be identified to the machine that it was faxed from, or the machine that received it.